xooca/simple_agents/README.md

-# Agentic Orchestrator
+# Simple Agents

-Agentic Orchestrator is a Python framework designed to simplify the creation, management, and orchestration of AI agents and complex data processing workflows.
+Simple Agents is a Python framework designed to simplify the creation, management, and orchestration of AI agents and complex data processing workflows.
 It leverages LangChain for core functionalities and provides a structured approach to building sophisticated RAG (Retrieval Augmented Generation) systems, multi-agent environments, and data-driven applications.

+**NOTE: This Repository is under Development.
+Many Functionalities are yet to come up.
+Stay Tuned!!

 ## Features